 In 1988, Vitterhetsakademien Honorary Member Carl-Hakon Swenson and his wife Ann-Kersti Swenson donated a significant sum, the income to be distributed annually as the Ann-Kersti and Carl-Hakon Swenson Prize in Humanities and Social Sciences, with the same focus as the Rettig Prize.
-It has been awarded every second year since 1992.
-The prize in 2019 was SEK 700,000.
+It has been awarded every other year since 1992.
+The prize sum in 2019 was SEK 700,000.

 The Vitterhetsakademien Prizes for Teaching Excellence recognise outstanding teaching in primary and lower-secondary school or in upper-secondary school in modern languages, the humanities, or the social sciences.
-Besides a prize of SEK 50,000, each prize-winner’s school is presented with SEK 20,000 for purchases for the school library.
+Besides a prize sum of SEK 50,000, each prize-winner’s school is presented with SEK 20,000 for purchases for the school library.
 Up to three prizes are awarded annually.

-The Vitterhetsakademien Prizes for Outstanding Scholarly Work are awarded annually to four early career researchers.
+The Vitterhetsakademien Prizes for Outstanding Scholarly Work are awarded annually to four early-career researchers.
 Each prize is SEK 50,000.
 Two prize-winners are nominated by each of Vitterhetsakademien’s two classes.

 Among the prizes awarded by Vitterhetsakademien are the Beskow Scholarship, the Björnstjern Prize, the Uno Lindgren Prize, the Loubat Prize, the Montelii Prize, and the Warburg Prize.

-© 2019 THE ROYAL SWEDISH ACADEMY OF LETTERS, HISTORY AND ANTIQUITIES
+© THE ROYAL SWEDISH ACADEMY OF LETTERS, HISTORY AND ANTIQUITIES